Two modern terminals with AI built in. How do they actually differ?

 Yaw also detects AI CLI tools like Claude Code, Codex, and Gemini CLI, and automatically opens a companion terminal pane - AI on one side, your shell on the other.

 This is where the products diverge most.
 Warp is a terminal.
-Yaw is a terminal with a built-in connection manager that supports SSH, PostgreSQL, MySQL, SQL Server, MongoDB, and Redis.
-You can organize connections with tags, manage credentials (encrypted with AES-256-GCM, stored locally), and query databases without leaving the terminal.
+Yaw is a terminal with a built-in connection manager for SSH and five database engines - PostgreSQL, MySQL, SQL Server, MongoDB, and Redis.
+Organize everything with tags, search from the command palette, and keep credentials locked down with local-only AES-256-GCM encryption.
+You can go from shell to database query without opening another application.

 If you manage servers and databases as part of your work, this eliminates the need for separate SSH and database client apps.